 Ok y’all.
 I enjoyed social distancing the first month.
 It gave our family some much needed time to slow down and be together.
 But now that we are six weeks in (and probably have six weeks to go), I am over it!
 I sat my kids down in the middle of the week and told them what I was feeling, and then gave them room to express their feelings too.
 We miss our church and routines and people and Target and FREEDOM!

 It felt like I hit a wall this week.
 My energy was low and feelings were big.
 I had to engage my will to not get stuck in the mully grubs.
 I noticed I’ve been praying in the Holy Spirit more than I normally do, desperate to feel God’s presence.
 I understand that our relationship with God cannot be based on feelings.
 But there are those times, when you just need to feel your heavenly Father wrap His loving arms around you.
 The good news is that Jesus sent us the Holy Spirit for times just like this.
 We are not alone.

 In John 16:13, Jesus tells us that the Holy Spirit guides us into truth.
-As we take a look at Scripture today, I believe He is going to help you make up your mind about who He really.
+As we take a look at Scripture today, I believe He is going to help you make up your mind about who He really is.
 He is right there with you, giving you direct access to God.

 1. The Holy Spirit is God.

 A. The Holy Spirit in the Old Testament.

 The Trinity is made up of the Father, Son, and Holy Spirit – three Persons in one.
 Each role is equal, but they have different functions.
 Because the Holy Spirit takes center stage in the New Testament, some people aren’t aware that He was a part of the Old Testament as well.
 The Holy Spirit is seen from the very beginning of the Old Testament, and leads right into the introduction of the New Testament: